vinyesm/pdf2dataset/examples/ray_example/README.md

+(TODO adapt to pdf2dataset usecase)

-## Instructions for running a large img2dataset job on a ray cluster on AWS
+## Instructions for running a large pdf2dataset job on a ray cluster on AWS
 First install ray:
 ``` pip install ray ```